Fear can be crippling.

 The choice ultimately is yours.

-For me, it is always about facing it head-on, exploring all the options whilst breathing deeply, trusting myself, turning negative thoughts into positive and then quite simply just doing it.
+For me, it is always about facing it head-on, exploring all the options whilst breathing deeply, trusting myself, turning negative thoughts into positive “But what if it works…” and then taking the ultimate leap of faith.

 Buddha said, “A jug fills drop by drop.”
 So be patient with yourself.